freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-24.english.md

 ## Description
 <section id='description'>

-Create a new `const` named `xScale` use it to create another linear scale like you did for the y-scale.
+Create a new `const` named `xScale`.
+Use it to create another linear scale like you did for the y-scale.
 This will be the horizontal or "x" axis.
 </section>

 ## Instructions